Grant Process FAQ

 How will we know if we have been named as a finalist?

-After the Grants are Awarded Questions:
+After the Grants are Awarded:

 If we apply for an IMPACT100 NWF grant and are not selected as a finalist, can we apply next year?